Union Station (Ogden, Utah): UP 833

 Union Pacific 833 is an FEF-2 class steam locomotive, built by the American Locomotive Company (ALCO) in 1939.
 It was originally donated to Salt Lake City in 1972, and when transferred to Ogden in 1999 it obtained the distinction of being the largest locomotive in the United States to be moved by truck.

 UP 4436

 Union Pacific 4436 is an 0-6-0 steam switcher built by Baldwin Locomotive Works in 1918.
 It was last used in Cheyenne, Wyoming.
-It was donated to the City of Ogden in 1958 and moved to the Utah State Railroad Museum upon its establishment.
+It was donated to Ogden City in 1958 and moved to the Utah State Railroad Museum upon its establishment.